CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Upload.md

 Image

-This menu allows you to allign multiple objects to each other as is displayed in the buttons shown.
+This menu allows you to align multiple objects to each other as is displayed in the buttons shown.

 ### Side Bar